Nerita funiculata

-Nerita funiculata, the funiculate nerite, is a species of marine gastropod in the family Neritidae found on the eastern Atlantic coast.
+Nerita funiculata, the funiculate nerite, is a species of marine gastropod in the family Neritidae found on the eastern Pacific coast.

 Description

 Funiculate nerites usually grow to around 1.2 cm tall by 1.3 cm wide, but some specimens can grow to 1.8 by 1.95 cm.
 In colour they are black and sometimes splotchily variegated with a paler colour ranging from yellowed grey to orange.
 The shell is not quite spherical in shape and has a depressed spire.

 Classification

 The species Nerita funiculata was named and scientifically described in 1850 by Karl Theodor Menke in a German article the title of which roughly translates to "Shells from Mazatlan, with critical notes".
 The article was published in the eleventh issue of the sixth volume of Zeitschrift für Malakozoologie, a monthly journal then edited by Menke and Ludwig Pfeiffer.
 N. funiculata is placed in the family Neritidae, a diverse group of snail species found in marine, brackish, and freshwater environments in the tropics and subtropics.